cky421/webapi/README.md

 ## Test
 * Run `dotnet restore tests/WebApi.Tests` to install the dependencies for C#.
 * Run `dotnet test src/WebApi.Tests` to start tests.
+> _Note: Ensure mongodb is run if you want to run IntegrationTest._

 ## License